Zero Car Rental

 Technique in one paragraph (for the stubborn)

 Low gear.
-Steady bow wave.
+Slow, steady pace.
 No gear changes mid-stream.
-Enter where it’s widest and leave room to abort.
-Let the show-off go first; watch their line, then take your own.
-If the water climbs higher than expected, retreat at once.
+Enter where it’s widest and most uniform, and leave room to abort.
+Let the confident driver go first; watch their line, then choose your own.
+If the water climbs higher than expected, retreat immediately.
 And again: don’t attempt this unless you’re experienced.

 Quick reference (routes at a glance)